patchshorts/cgodwin.io/src/posts/architecting-network-solutions-in-gcp.md

 1. Network, this is where IP Addresses live.
 Keep in mind these network layers are the layers of a packet sent over the network.
 This is the base layer for packets.
 A packet is data encapsulated in a route with source and destination addresses.
 1. Transport.
 The protocol that makes this process work known by all networking devices speak is Transmission Control Protocol(TCP) or User Datagram Protocol(UDP).
 The Protocol identifier stored in a packet lives in this layer.
 1. Session, this layer manages handshakes.
 An SMTP connection timeout would exist on this layer.
 TLS handshakes happen here.
 An https packet is fully encrypted, so a request to a server asking for a url cannot be understood unless it is decrypted, then it can be seen.
 Inside layer 4 lives an encrypted layer 5 envelope in the case oF HTTPS connections.
 Layer 5 is the encrypted data, while layer 6 is the decrypted data.
 1. Presentation, A GET / request is in this layer.
-Mapings of network resources to application resources in the OS kernel happen at layer 6.
+Mappings of network resources to application resources in the OS kernel happen at layer 6.
 1. Application, This is the later applications connect to in order to do networking.
 A webbrowser fetches web pages from this layer.
 This layer one might consider a data format.
 A TXT file vs a Json file.
 Mime types exist at this Layer.
 Layer 7 in the packet is the raw data unenveloped by network dressing that tells the network about it.

 ### OSI Model as an Out of Town Drive